What Situations Require Tyre Pressure Sensor Programming?

 3 Calibration

-Tyre pressure sensors are tailored to the specific vehicle specification and tyre position to ensure accurate readings.
+Tyre pressure sensors are tailored to the vehicle specifications and tyre position to ensure accurate readings.

 4 Testing